-Every member of the Board of Trustees, administrator, member of the staff or faculty, employee, or student is covered by and subject to the provisions of this policy.
-This policy also applies to visitors, campus guests, tourists, vendors, contractors, repair people, sales people or clients.
+Every member of the Board of Trustees, administrator, member of the staff or faculty, employee, or student is covered by and subject to the provisions of Harassment Prevention Policy.
+The Harassment Prevention Policy.
+The Harassment Prevention Policy also applies to visitors, campus guests, tourists, vendors, contractors, repair people, sales people or clients.

 If an investigation is initiated and conducted by or upon direction of the Department of Human Resources, the process and information will remain confidential to the extent reasonably possible and will be disclosed only on a need-to-know basis.
 If warranted by its investigation and based on the seriousness or repetitiveness of the offense, the Department of Human Resources will recommend appropriate discipline, sanctions or other action be taken in response to the report or complaint of harassment.
 If the subject of the recommended discipline or sanctions is a faculty member, the Department of Human Resources will make a recommendation to the VPAA (unless the VPAA is the subject of the report or complaint, in which case the recommendation will be made to the President).
-For reports or complaints against non-faculty members, the recommendation by the Department of Human Resources will be made to the President (unless the President is the subject of the report or complaint, in which case the recommendation will be made to fact the report or complaint, in which case the recommendation will be made to the report or
+For reports or complaints against non-faculty members, the recommendation by the Department of Human Resources will be made to the President (unless the President is the subject of the report or complaint, in which case the recommendation will be made to fact the report or complaint, in which case the recommendation will be made to fact the report or complaint, in which case the recommendation will be made to fact the report or complaint, in which case the recommendation will be made to fact the report or complaint, in which case the recommendation will be made to fact the report or complaint, in which case the recommendation will be made to the Chairman of the Board of Trustees).

 Retaliation against any person who opposes harassment, complains of harassment, provides information related to a complaint of harassment or participates in an investigation of a complaint of harassment is strictly prohibited.
-Accordingly, individuals found to have engaged in acts of retaliation shall be subject to disciplinary action in accordance with this policy.
+Accordingly, individuals found to have engaged in acts of retaliation shall be subject to disciplinary action in accordance with the Harassment Prevention Policy.

-All volunteers, temporary, regular, part-time, full-time and adjunct employees will be required to sign an acknowledgment that they have received, will read and understand this policy.
+All volunteers, temporary, regular, part-time, full-time and adjunct employees will be required to sign an acknowledgment that they have received, will read and understand the Harassment Prevention Policy.

-The Department of Human Resources will be responsible for administering the policy and the program, including education for all personnel.
+The Department of Human Resources will be responsible for administering the Harassment Prevention Policy and the program, including education for all personnel.